No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Abstract

 \section{Abstract}

 {Generative AI can convert uncertainty into authoritative-seeming verdicts, displacing the justificatory work on which democratic epistemic agency depends.
 As a corrective, I propose a Brouwer-inspired assertibility constraint for responsible AI: in high-stakes domains, systems may assert or deny claims only if they can provide a publicly inspectable and contestable certificate of entitlement; otherwise they must return \textit{Undetermined}.
-This constraint yields a three-status interface semantics (Asserted, Denied, Undetermined) that cleanly separates \textit{internal} entitlement from \textit{public} standing while connecting them via the certificate as a \textit{boundary object}.
-It also produces a time-indexed entitlement profile that is stable under numerical refinement yet revisable as the public record changes.
-I operationalize the constraint through decision-layer gating of threshold and argmax outputs, using internal witnesses (e.g., sound bounds or separation margins) and an output contract with reason-coded abstentions.
-A \textit{design lemma} shows that any total, certificate-sound binary interface already decides the deployed predicate on its declared scope, so \textit{Undetermined} is not a tunable reject option but a mandatory status whenever no forcing witness is available.
-By making outputs answerable to challengeable warrants rather than confidence alone, the paper aims to preserve epistemic agency where automated speech enters public justification.}
+This constraint yields a three-status interface semantics (\textit{Asserted}, \textit{Denied}, \textit{Undetermined}) whose statuses mark entitlement to categorical speech rather than truth values of the underlying world-claim.
+The framework distinguishes \textit{internal} entitlement from \textit{public} standing while connecting them through the certificate as a \textit{boundary object}.
+Philosophically, it develops a form of applied intuitionism: resistance to unwarranted completeness becomes a norm of public machine speech, under which categorical commitment requires exhibited and contestable entitlement.
+I operationalize the constraint through structured certificates, decision-layer gates for threshold and argmax predicates, and a reason-coded output contract.
+A \textit{design lemma} shows that, under a refutation-soundness condition on the contractually specified negative side, certificate-sound binary totality presupposes witnessed decidability on the declared scope.
+Under the output contract, \textit{Undetermined} is therefore not a tunable reject option but a mandatory status whenever the available certificates do not uniquely license assertion or denial.
+By making outputs answerable to contestable warrants rather than confidence alone, the paper aims to preserve epistemic agency where automated speech enters public justification.}